maike-hilda/giphyAPI/README.md

 # The Wizarding World of Giphy

-Add buttons with anything you like to search Giphy for.
-Clicking button will search and display images.
+Add buttons with anything you like to see a collection of gifs on.
+Clicking button will search and display images from GiphyAPI.
 Animate the image by clicking it.

 View this website by clicking https://maike-hilda.github.io/giphyHW.